Kuddus24/bitcoin-lightning-network-setup/README.md

 ```

-# This script will:
+This script will:

-i).Start all four LND nodes (A, B, C, D)
+- Start all four LND nodes (A, B, C, D)
-ii).Create wallets for each node (you'll need to set passwords and save the recovery seeds)
+- Create wallets for each node (you'll need to set passwords and save the recovery seeds)
-iii).Generate Bitcoin addresses for each node
+- Generate Bitcoin addresses for each node
-iv).Mine initial blocks and send funds to each node
+- Mine initial blocks and send funds to each node
-v).Connect the nodes to form the network topology
+- Connect the nodes to form the network topology
-vi).Open channels between:
+- Open channels between:

-  Node A and Node B
+  - Node A and Node B
-  Node B and Node C
+  - Node B and Node C
-  Node A and Node D
+  - Node A and Node D
-  Node D and Node C
+  - Node D and Node C

 Step 7: Test Multi-hop Payments